ifcquery/ifcplusplus/README.md

 If you want to benefit from my experience how to implement web-ifc in various applications, please contact fabian.gerold at gmail.com

+One example of a light weight application based on web-ifc is https://github.com/ifcquery/IfcSplitAndMerge